How To Download Recordings From Directv Dvr

 You should focus on those devices, as they are as close as you're going to get.

 Colossus also has an HDMI input port, so you can record HD video at up to 1080i from a un-encrypted HDMI source.
+Note: most cable and satellite TV set top boxes encrypt HDMI output, so you cannot record from these sources. |

-Originally Posted by veryoldschool
+Originally Posted by veryoldschool |

 At worst, you're just plain wrong.